Want to go self hosted? What you need to know!

 Patience is important

-Going self hosting isn’t a quick and easy task.
+Going self hosted isn’t a quick and easy task.
 It requires patience, experimentation, creativity, and most importantly a passion for your blog as it takes time.
 A lot of time.
 However, seeing the end result – a blog you are proud of – it is more than worth the blood, sweat and tears!

 And trust me, there will be tears of every kind, especially of joy when it’s all up and running!

-What do you think of the new design?
 Are you self hosted – tell me about your journey in the comments!